 Parenting the Tiger Child

 Help create a stepping stool from of a stumbling block: The Tiger has two short suits in life that will bedevil him: Rashness and indecision.
 Help him learn how to navigate a middle road in situations so as to avoid the pitfalls of acting too quickly … or failing to act at all.

 Heap on the TLC: When your little Tiger is down in the mouth, he will look to you to ladle on some restorative TLC.
 No matter who was right or wrong, he will want your unadulterated sympathy, not a rational recapitulation of the tussle, or worse, a dismissive reaction to his woe (the Tiger *hates* to be ignored more than anything).
 He’ll spring back, as Tigger-like as ever, by virtue of your soothing words of support.

-Brat today, bully tomorrow: This may sound draconian and antithetical to the enlightened parenting of our era, but the earlier this child realizes who is boss (you), the better for all parties present and future.
+Brat today, bully tomorrow: This may sound draconian and antithetical to the enlightened parenting of our era, but the earlier this child realizes who is boss (ahem, that's you ...), the better for all parties present and future.
 The Tiger youngster can have explosive emotions to which he gives free vent, and as he grows older and the stakes — emotional, professional, etc. — get higher, combustive reactions leading to unchecked displays of aggressiveness will cost the Tiger dearly.
 Create your own failsafe system at home that will allow you and your Tiger child to identify the signs and defuse situations where temper would typically run amok.
 Establishing a family ethic of listening to reason and seeking compromise will help this child effectively master his volatile moods so they don’t negatively affect his relationships as he matures.